 What are we doing to prevent the spread?

 In early August 2020, two cases of DED were identified in Lethbridge.
-Since then, the City of Lethbridge is working with Provincial and Federal agencies to assess the scope of the infection and to develop a response strategy.
+Since then, the City of Lethbridge has been working with Provincial and Federal agencies to assess the scope of the infection and to develop a response strategy.
 This began with the immediate removal and safe disposal of the infected trees.
-The City is working to map the Elm trees and assess their condition and look for additional signs and symptoms of DED.
+The City is working to map the Elm trees, assess their condition and look for additional signs and symptoms of DED.
 There have been no confirmed cases of DED since August 2020.

 Properly identify the trees on or near your property.
 If you don't have elms, you can rest easy.
 Check online or with your local arborist for help identifying your trees.

 If you do, ensure your elms are properly cared for:

 - Do not prune them between April 1 and September 30